underscoreio/essential-slick/src/pages/4-combining-actions.md

 We often want to tie sets of modifications together in a *transaction* so that they either *all* succeed or *all* fail.
 We can do this in Slick using the `transactionally` method.

 As an example, let's re-write the movie script.
-We want to make sure the script changes all complete or nothing changes:
+We want to make sure the script changes all complete or nothing changes.
+We can do this by finding the old script text and replacing it with some new text:

 ```tut:book
 def updateContent(old: String) =